faide/py3o.template/README.rst

-py3o is an elegant and scalable solution to design reports using LibreOffice or OpenOffice. py3o.template is the templating component that takes care of merging your datasets with a corresponding templated OpenOffice document.
+py3o is an elegant and scalable solution to design reports using LibreOffice or OpenOffice. py3o.template is the templating component that takes care of merging your data sets with a corresponding templated OpenOffice document.

-It is plateform independant and does not require LibreOffice/OpenOffice itself to generate an ODF file.
+It is plateform independent and does not require LibreOffice/OpenOffice itself to generate an ODF file.

 If you want to generate a PDF or any other support output format you will then